 Safe Harbor Academy is the off-site alternative placement serving the Woodford County Public Schools.
+In addition, both Woodford County Middle School and Woodford County High School have a School Within A School (SWS) alternative placement on site at their respective locations.
 Students are placed in alternative settings for various reasons to meet their unique academic, behavior, social and emotional needs.
 While agreement of a placement in an alternative setting is desired, it is not required.
 A student educated in an alternative setting in another district is not guaranteed placement in an alternative setting in Woodford County.
 After a review of records along with input from previous schools and agencies, a determination will be made and the parent/legal guardian will be notified where to enroll their child.

-Placement at Safe Harbor-including and may be considered for one of the following reasons:
+Placement at Safe Harbor may be considered for one of the following reasons: